tbkfi/www/content/st-public/notice/privacy/index.md

 draft = false
 +++

-## Cookies and Logging
+## Cookies, Tracking, Logging

-### Cookies

-This website does not implement cookies for tracking.
-If accessing the WWW-variant of the website, the host platform (see [below](#WWW-variant)) may implement its own logging and/or tracking.
-Additionally, some variants of the website may implement basic cookies to store access credentials for certain resources when the user authenticates themselves to the webserver.
+Some variants of this website may utilise cookies to store credentials for webserver-gated access to files and other available resources.

+The public version of this website uses cloudflare insights to gather basic usage data.
+Its loading may be blocked by the browser, browser extensions (ublock origin, noscript), or other network solutions if undesired.

-Additional care is put into content hosted on this website, so it doesn't load third-party cookies or scripts when navigating on this site.
+Care is put into the content hosted on this website, so it doesn't load third-party cookies or scripts when navigating on this site.

 ### WWW-variant

 The WWW-variant of this website is reachable under the `www.tbk.fi` subdomain, and its hosted on either [GitHub Pages](https://pages.github.com/) or [Cloudflare Pages](https://pages.cloudflare.com/).
-Therefore the logging is done by the respective service according to their settings.
+Therefore some of the logging is done by the respective service according to their settings.

 ### DMZ-variant

 The DMZ-variant of this website is reachable under the `www.dmz.tbk.fi` subdomain, and includes full webserver-logging which stores visitor IPs and HTTP requests for 30 days, until the log is rotated.
-Rotated logs get deleted after another 30 days.
+Rotated logs get purged after another 30 days.

 ### LAN-variant

 The LAN-variant of this website is reachable under the `www.lan.tbk.fi` subdomain from the internal LAN subnet(s).
-Full network logs and webserver logs, stored indefinitely.
+Full network- and webserver logs are stored indefinitely.

 ## Javascript

 This **website** does not require javascript to function.
 A `main.js` script is served to clients, but it's entirely optional.
+It may contain some visual candy or other optional silly features.

 ## Abuse